 We’ll sail mornings, making quick hops between anchorages not more than 20nm (average of 4 hours sailing at 5kts) between each other.
 One hop per day maximum.
 When we find a nice, comfortable anchorage where everyone’s happy, we may decide to settle in for a few days of development, diving, fishing, and other activities.
 Our goal with sailing is not miles under the keel, but smiles and good feels.

 CRITICAL NOTE: It is possible, though unlikely, that a Pirate Jam is scheduled, everyone flies to Thailand, and weather conditions make it unsafe to leave the marina.
 In this event, the Pirate Jam will take place at the marina, with sailing occurring only when/if conditions improve.
-(Note from American: In 4 years of sailing around Thailand during all seasons, I have never had to cancel or postpone a sailing trip due to weather.
+(Note from American: In many years of sailing around Thailand during all seasons, I have never had to cancel or postpone a sailing trip due to weather.
 That being said, there have been severe storms that, had I been in Thailand when they happened, would have forced me to stay in the marina).

 Learning under sail